 If utilizing Distance Learning, hours cannot exceed 20% of program total hours.
-The platform used for Distance Learning must be specified in the curriculum submitted for approval.
+The platform used for Distance Learning will be provided through zoom technology.

 COSMETOLOGY & COSMETOLOGY WITH 20% HYBRID DISTANCE EDUCATION COURSE TESTING AND GRADING PROCEDURE

 The following tests and grading procedures are used to assess student learning and mastery of course content in the 1500-hour course.